adgayle/aws-saa-study-guide/saa.md

 Coordinates work across distributed application components
 * Workers (can be human) are programs that interact with SWF to get tasks, process received tasks and return results
     * Tasks are assigned only once and never duplicated
-* Deciders are programs that control the coordination of tasks and scheduling accoring to the application logic
+* Deciders are programs that control the coordination of tasks and scheduling according to the application logic
 * Workflow starters initiate the workflow
 * Workflows are scoped in a domain for isolation from other tasks and executions within the same account
 * Maximum workflow duration is 1 year measured in seconds